 Daiwa Tatula 100 Casting Reel is the reel shown.

-It can be challenging to select the proper bass fishing gear ratio reel, but with a basic comprehension of what the numbers actually imply, it becomes lot simpler to comprehend.
+It can be challenging to select the proper bass fishing gear ratio reel, but with a basic comprehension of what the numbers actually imply, it becomes a lot simpler to comprehend.
 Try to keep things simple while getting your next reel by keeping in mind this straightforward gear ratio chart.